 I first called this post Holidays are Dreadful.

 Well, they are.
-Not, of course, only for dementia victims, although many of them have lost a sense of time or the significance so they are actually fine, but for everyone struggling with loss.
+Not, of course, only for dementia victims, although many of them have lost a sense of the significance so they are actually fine, but for everyone struggling with loss.
 While everyone else is kissing and hugging with family, we are on the edge of our sanity, trying to put a brave face on all the well-wishing.

 But that was that post, and now i want to move from the dark and the pain to the light, if i can.